karimarttila/js-node-ts-react/README.md

           )}
 ```

-I was wondering this and find out the problem using `console.log` in the `ProductGroupsTable` component.
+I was wondering about this and found out the problem using `console.log` in the `ProductGroupsTable` component.

 ### Using React Off-the-shelf Components